Department of Health and Human Services

 Carolyn Cozad Hughes Administrative Law Judge

-- 2. As discussed below, this claim is simply incorrect.
+- back to note 1 2.
+As discussed below, this claim is simply incorrect.
 CMS submitted evidence that the notice “was duly mailed [and presumptively] received” by Petitioner Tkach.
 CMS Ex.
 1.

-- 3. I make this one finding of fact/conclusion of law to support my decision.
+- back to note 2 3.
+I make this one finding of fact/conclusion of law to support my decision.